 (4) Sufficient data to determine readily the location of all existing or proposed improvements to the site, including structures, roads, driveways, walks, loading areas, parking areas and landscaping; sufficient also to reproduce the same on the ground.
 All proposed improvements shall be staked out or otherwise appropriately marked on the ground, and the location of said stakes and marks shall be shown on the topography sheet;

-(5) The proposed topography with contour lines at twofoot intervals.
-The surface elevation of all water bodies and wetlands within the tract shall be given, All wetlands shall have been properly flagged and the locations thereof clearly shown.
+(5) The proposed topography with contour lines at two-foot intervals.
+The surface elevation of all water bodies and wetlands within the tract shall be given.
+All wetlands shall have been properly flagged and the locations thereof clearly shown.
 Street and lot lines shall be shown to facilitate orientation.
 Benchmarks shall be shown and designated.
 The topographic plan shall bear the stamp, date, and signature of either a registered professional engineer or a registered land surveyor; the location of all outdoor storage areas for materials or merchandise and the nature of the materials so stored or to be stored;

 (6) The location of all existing and proposed signs;